Foodvalley: Europe's hotspot for Agri-Food innovation

-- Thanks to a strong tradition of entrepreneurship, innovation and collaboration, and despite its small size, the Netherlands (‘Holland’) is the world's second largest exporter of agricultural products.
+- Thanks to a strong tradition of entrepreneurship, innovation and collaboration, the Netherlands (‘Holland’) is the world's second largest exporter of agricultural products.
 It’s also the world’s third largest exporter of food processing machinery, and its third producer of vegetables and fruit.

 - Kraft Heinz, Unilever, Nestlé, Cargill, FrieslandCampina, and Mead Johnson.